-From 1999 to 2018 I was CEO of homelessness charity Thames Reach.
-In 2018 I moved to MHCLG to deliver rough sleeping and homelessness programmes.
-I continue to act as an adviser to goverment.
-This blog seeks to bring to life the complexities, dilemmas, set-backs and triumphs that are part of trying to help people escape homelessness as well as the triumphs and successes.
+From 1999-2018 I was CEO of homelessness charity Thames Reach.
+From 2018-20 I worked at MHCLG to deliver rough sleeping and homelessness programmes.
+This blog seeks to bring to life the complexities, dilemmas, set-backs and triumphs that are part of trying to help people escape homelessness.
 It aims to tell the stories of the inspirational people I have met in my work, many of whom have faced homelessness and from whom I have learnt a lot.

 Search This Blog